 As for open-road conduct, there isn't much that can waft passengers along with better comfort, quietness and security than these big Acuras.
 Let's face it, that's what most shoppers in this segment are looking for, and in the ZDX they get it in spades.

-Barry Winfield filed this report to NewCarTestDrive.com after driving the ZDX around Beverly Hills and Malibu, California.
+Barry Winfield filed this report to NewCarTestDrive.com after his test drive of the Acura ZDX around Beverly Hills and Malibu.